 While the best thing to do in Bellagio may be to simply relax and enjoy the lakeside ambiance, there are several interesting sights in and near the village.

-- Villa Melzi, built in 1808, has a park with sculptures and garden known for its beautiful azaleas and rhododendrons.
+- I Giardini di Villa Melzi, built in 1808, has a park with sculptures and garden known for its beautiful azaleas and rhododendrons.
 It's open from the end of March through the beginning of November and admission includes the museum and neo-classical chapel.

-- San Giacomo Church, built between 1075 and 1125, is at the top of the historic center.
+- San Giacomo Church (Chiesa San Giacomo), built between 1075 and 1125, is at the top of the historic center.
 The church is in Lombard Romanesque style and has mosaics, a 12th-century cross, and a 15th-century triptych.

 - Villa Serbelloni Park, above the historic center, has an 18th-century garden and great views of the lake.
-It's open April through November 2.
-A combination ticket includes admission to the Museum of Navigational Instruments.
+It's open for guided tours from mid-March to early November.

-- The Museum of Navigational Instruments, in the hamlet of San Giovanni, can be reached on foot in about 25 minutes, public boat, or in summer on the tourist train.
+- The Museum of Navigational Instruments, in the hamlet of San Giovanni, can be reached on foot in about 25 minutes, by public boat, or in summer on the tourist train.
 It's open daily, mornings only.

 - Walking paths go along the lake and over the hills to small hamlets and picturesque parts of the lake.